 Kalisher St. 5 Tel-Aviv, Israel

-Art making comes with a struggle to produce “new” imagery with photography while at the same time it is highly critical towards the unbearable lightness of stealing.
+Art-making comes with a struggle to produce “new” imagery with photography while at the same time it is highly critical towards the unbearable lightness of stealing.
 Representation with appropriation wishes to defy the sources of a photographic discourse and reveal its weak points while still states commitment to it.
-Existential and melancholic results propose that the digital revolution as a (personal) disaster with victims in an already postmodern hell leaving the artists a choice to save (appropriate) with compassion and true romanticism.
+Existential and melancholic results propose that the digital revolution is a (personal) disaster with victims in an already postmodern hell leaving the artists a choice to save (appropriate) with compassion and true romanticism.

 It was my first time curating a show.
 Inspired and guided by a class of my beloved teacher, curator, and photographer Yair Barak.
 I intend to curate a second exhibition following the ideas of this one in the future.